GideonZ/1541u-documentation/hardware/ledstrip.rst

   4 GND (0V)  Black wire               Pin 1, 12, or M
 === ======= ========================== ===============

+Note, the wire colors are just suggestions.
+Obviously it will work with other colors as well.
+But for the sake of not making mistakes, please at least use black and red for ground and +5V respectively.

 Please refer to the drawing of the user port header, in order to see where to connect your wire leads.
+You can find it here! <hardware/userport>